 How often will I have contact with my teen?

 Families play a vital role in Gateway's treatment process.
 Parent and family contact and involvement is crucial to each young person's healing and growth at Gateway.
 Beginning the first week of your child's stay, you will have weekly virtual family therapy sessions with them and their therapist.
 They will also have weekly social phone calls with you.
 Gateway also encourages unlimited letter writing and faxing/e-mailing of letters.
-Additionally, Gateway has Parent Weekends every three months, where parents attend a four-day therapeutic experience along with their teen and other parents.
+Additionally, Gateway has Parent Workshops every three months, where parents attend a four-day therapeutic experience along with their teen and other parents.